What Issues You Need to Consider Before You Vaccinate Your Dog or Cat

 These vaccines target the antigens of the capsule of encapsulated bacteria as, for instance, Streptococcus.
 These capsules are mainly made of polysaccharides.

-The issue here is that polysaccharides send a low signal to the immune system.
+The issue here is that polysaccharides send a weak signal to the immune system.
 They do not activate T-cells and especially helper T-cells.
 The overall immune response is weak.
 Frequent boosters are needed to maintain protection.

 A conjugate vaccine is the combination of a polysaccharide vaccine and a protein carrier.
 The protein carrier is selected for its high immunogenic capability, especially with regards to T-cells.